stats4sd/Installation-Guides/guides/CaseStudies/FarmerPlotTrials/step2.md

 At this stage, we have all of our data from Excel imported into our database.
 The data are in 3 tables, which correspond to the 3 worksheets in our Excel file.

-In the [next step](/case-study/farmer-plot-trials/step-3), we will do some data cleaning and create a set of 'processed' data tables that we can use for querying.
+In the [next step](/case-study/farmer-plot-trials/step-3), we will link the data together using relationships.